 As teachers we’re always looking for ways to hook our students and increase interest.
 These types of prompts will engage students!
 Keep your tasks and questions short and vague and watch the ideas fly!
 Your students’ problem solving skills will also improve.
 Ask questions that cover different topics in different presentations such as manipulatives, models, number lines, and more!

 Any type of open ended math task is sure to build student confidence, problem solving skills, and creativity.
 Just keep the practice routine.
 If you want your students to be comfortable with this type of questioning, they need to routinely see it.
-Grab our set of Which One Doesn’t Belong Math Prompts for grades 4-5.
-It includes 150 ready to go open ended math prompts—ZERO prep for you!
+Grab our set of Which One Doesn’t Belong Math Prompts for grades 4-5 or grades 2-3 HERE.
+Each resource includes 150 ready to go open ended math prompts—ZERO prep for you!